CRWP Members

 *City of Estacada

-The City of Estacada located at the base of the Clackamas River Gorge and the Mt.
-Hood National Forest serves a population of 3,085 from the Clackamas River.
-The treatment plant has a capacity of 2 million gallons per day (MGD).
-Average production in 2007 was 0.5 MGD , while peak demand was 0.7 MGD.
-The City has a storage capacity of 1.25 million gallons.
-Preventive and corrective maintenance is routinely performed at these facilities for safe and cost-effective operations.
+The design capacity of the treatment plant is 2 million gallons of drinking water per day (MGD).
+The average production during the winter season was 0.7 MGD in 2022-23, while peak demand during the summer of 2023 was 1.7 MGD.
+The storage capacity of the City’s reservoirs is 1.75 million gallons.
+Preventive and corrective maintenance is routinely performed at all of these facilities for safe and cost-effective operations.
+Funding is provided through water user fees.
 For more information visit the City of Estacada here.

 City of Tigard

 The City of Tigard, located in Washington County, provides water to 60,000 residents in Durham, King City, two-thirds of Tigard, and the Tigard Water District.
-Through the Lake Oswego/Tigard Water Partnership the City of Tigard gets all of its water from the Clackamas River.
-For more information visit City of Tigard’s Website here. or Lotigard Water.
+Through the Lake Oswego/Tigard Water Partnership the City of Tigard’s main source of drinking water comes from the Clackamas River, one of the highest quality sources in the state.

 The City of Lake Oswego